 When people are in conflict, my experience as a mediator tells me that they are usually thinking and expressing themselves in terms of what is good, what is bad, what is right, and what is wrong.
 NVC offers the clarity that this type of thinking actually fuels conflict, and increases the likelihood of violence.

 Using another poem by Rumi, The Guest House, to illustrate how we might apply the insights of Nonviolent Communication (NVC) to our inner dialogue.

 Are you fed up with hearing blame and criticism?
 Here’s an exercise I use to remind me that there are four ways of listening, and that I need never hear blame and criticism again!

 Next time you find yourself facing a person you assess to be ‘angry’, or with whom you find yourself in disagreement, consider taking the steps in this article.

 - Empathy Cribsheet

 Linking a guess to what another person might be needing at the moment, putting that in the positive, rather than guessing what they might be trying to avoid.

 This distinction helps me to be present when I’m in conflict with the people around me, and when I’m mediating between people who are in conflict.

 I’d come to share Nonviolent Communication (NVC) with a group of inmates, to create the kind of connection that would lead to get everybody’s ‘needs’ being met.

-These articles originally appeared in raw food magazine, Funky Raw, and have been lightly edited for context.
+All articles written by Shantigarbha, originally appearing in raw food magazine Funky Raw.
+They have been lightly edited for context.